-When you think about how close you are to your due date, the reality of how little time to go might hit you!
+When you think about how close you are to your due date, the reality of how little time you have to go might hit you.

-Many women enjoy collecting items and objects that can be used to visually remind them of their strength and power during labour.
+Some women enjoy collecting items and objects they can use as visual reminders of their strength and power during labor.

-Think about what you’d like to take into hospital to help you cope during labour.
+Think about what you’d like to take into the hospital to help you cope during labor.

-Be sure to read Creating Your Birth Space – 5 Things You Need To Do for tips on how to set up the perfect space to labour and birth.
+Be sure to read Creating Your Birth Space – 5 Things You Need To Do for tips on how to set up the perfect space to labor and birth.

-Have you thought about sleeping arrangements when you bring baby home?
+Have you thought about sleeping arrangements when you bring the baby home?

-Most babies love the closeness and comfort of co-sleeping but there is a lot of misinformation out there that can put parents off.
+Most newborns love the closeness and comfort of co-sleeping, but there is a lot of misinformation out there that can put parents off.

-Check out our articles covering co-sleeping topics like rolling on your, safety and more:
+Check out our articles covering co-sleeping topics and more:

 - Where Should Your Baby Sleep?
 Deciding Where Baby Will Sleep